lguez/Ml2pl/README.md

 at this target pressure level.
 This is controlled by options `-v`, `-w` and `-m`.

-All computations are done with single-precision real numbers.
+All computations are done with single-precision real numbers and output is in single-precision.
+So if the input fields are in double precision, they are first converted to single-precision.

 input-file, output-file and pressure-file are NetCDF files.